grayhemp/pgcookbook/database_server_configuration.md

 `SHMMAX` and `SHMALL` kernel settings accordingly to the shared buffers amount assumed to be used.

-Several of notes on shared buffers.
+Several notes on shared buffers.
 Shared buffers must (currently) compete with OS inode caches.
 If shared buffers are too high, much of the cached data is already cached by the operating system, and you end up with wasted RAM.
 However in some cases larger shared buffers might